IMMM-SFA/li-etal_2023_SA/README.md

 | `create_exp_case.sh` | Script to run the last part of my experiment (control run and six sensitivity runs with increased thermal inertia of the imperious urban land) | `./create_exp_case.sh` |

 ## Reproduce my figures
 Use the scripts found in the `figures` directory to post-process my outputs and reproduce the figures used in this publication.
-See details in the README document in the `figures` directory.
+See details in the Readme_Persistent_Urban_Heat.docx document in the `figures` directory.